ky4ds/ky4ds.github.io/_posts/2021-06-12-loading-coil-calculator.markdown

 As explained by CT1EOJ, the electrical height is difficult to measure.
-For a 17m trap functioning as a load on 20m, this method gave me a inductive reactance, \\(X-L\\), of 378Ω (14 awg and electrical height of 20ft).
-After building my trapped dipole with \\(X-L = 200Ω\\), the 20m section was less than half the length I expected it to be, which means my inductance, and therefore my inductive reactance, was too high and needed to be lowered.
+For a 17m trap functioning as a load on 20m, this method gave me a inductive reactance, \\(X-L\\), of 63Ω (14 awg and electrical height of 20ft).
+After building this calculator and trying different electrical heights, the coil inductance doesn't seem to be too sensitive, even with wild swings in electrical height.

-In reality, my electrical height is not 20 feet, even though the antenna is actually around 30 feet from the ground.
-Because it is indoors and there is significant coupling to nearby conductors, my electrical height must be some much lower number.
+When I built my trapped 17m/20m trapped dipole with \\(X-L = 200Ω\\), the 20m section was less than half the length I expected it to be.
+That means my inductance, and therefore my inductive reactance, was too high and should have been lower.
+If the real inductive reactance should have been 63Ω, that would explain the 20m section was much shorter than I'd been expecting.

 Electrical height and wire diameter are inputs to the antenna wire impedance, \\(Z_0\\).
 My intuition is that the Nano VNA can take an accurate measurement of the antenna wire's characteristic impedance.
 This would allow for more accuracy using this calculator.
 I will update this page if I find out how to do that.
+However, neither wire diameter, nor electrical height seem to have too much impact on the final coil inductance.

 ## Further information